y-ncao/Python-Study/about.md

 * How do you different your product with ...
 * Tell me more about your team
 * How do you evaluate your company compare to your comnpetitors
+* I've learnt a lot about this opportunity from xxxxx, as well as my research.
+I'd love to hear from you about what you are looking for the best candidate and what are some challenges in this work.
 * ...

+###References that I follow
+* V2EX
+* InfoQ
+* The Hacker News
+* TechCrunch
+* Web Design Inspiration